Wildboar-Software/directory/apps/meerkat-docs/docs/roadmap.md

 at this time.
 However, the very high-level roadmap for Meerkat DSA can be broken down to the following versions.

-## Version 2.7.0 - Shadowing

-This update will introduce support for the Directory Information Shadowing Protocol (DISP).
-This will allow directory information to be replicated to other DSAs to produce read-only copies.

 ## Version 2.8.0 - Cross References

 This update will introduce support for cross references, allowing DSAs to share